GhostOtter79/CMPG-323-IOT-Device-Management/README.md

 # CMPG-323-Project-3---32136668

 When going to the webapp you will start at the Home Page.
+From here you have two options:

+1. Login
+2. Register

+##Register
-From here you have two To regestering follow these steps:
+To regestering follow these steps:
 1. Click on the Register button that is located on a panel on the left hand side of the page (if this panel is not visable you can click on the 3 lines icon in the top left coner to open it).
 2. You will now be on the Register page where you can fill in the details asked from you.